Skip to main content

 Methodology

 Figures are directional, not laboratory-precise.
 Where a number is a range, it reflects the spread we observe across account types and usage patterns rather than a single controlled measurement.
 Where a figure is an estimate, it is labeled as such.
-We deliberately avoid citing nonexistent third-party studies; every number here is either a product-level fact (users, ratings, pricing), an operational recommendation we have published and stand behind, or an observed pattern explicitly framed as observed.
+We deliberately avoid citing nonexistent third-party studies; every number here is either a product-level fact (pricing), an operational recommendation we have published and stand behind, or an observed pattern explicitly framed as observed.
 Account-safety outcomes depend heavily on individual behavior — no tool or benchmark can guarantee zero risk on any platform.

 2026 adoption & behavior